-- Information about project management, editing, and building in the IDE - Information about debugging using the IAR C-SPY® Debugger - Reference information about the menus, windows, and dialog boxes in the IDE - Compiler reference information - Keyword reference information for the DLIB library functions.
+• Information about project management, editing, and building in the IDE

+- Information about debugging using the IAR C-SPY® Debugger - Reference information about the menus, windows, and dialog boxes in the IDE - Compiler reference information - Keyword reference information for the DLIB library functions.
 To obtain reference information for a function, select the function name in the editor window and press F1.
+Note that if you select a function name in the editor window and press F1 while using the CLIB C standard library, you will get reference information for the DLIB C/EC++ standard library.